JJVillasis/CPSC-254-Group-Project/README.md

-# CPSC 254 - Group-Project: Information Source Finder
+# CPSC 254 - Group Project: Earth, Wind, Fire - Information Source Finder

 ## Description:

-A source finder that will take a search query from the user and runs the query through a search powered by the Elsevier Developer Portal API.
-The API will make search requests through ScienceDirect and Scopus and returns 25-100 responses from each database.
+A source finder that will take a search query from the user and runs the query through a search powered by the IEEE Xplore API.
+The API will make search requests through the IEEE Xplore database and returns 25 responses to the page in the form of a table.
 The user is then allowed to scroll through the results to pick which sources to use.

 ## Group Members:
-Jeffery Nong - jeffreynong@csu.fullerton.edu
+Jeffrey Nong - jeffreynong@csu.fullerton.edu

 Steven Rico - ricosteven00@csu.fullerton.edu